 God looked at the serpent and declared with authority:

-“Because you do this, you are cursed above all animals.
-You crawl on your belly and eat dust all the days of your life.
-I put enmity between you and the Woman, between your offspring and her offspring.
-She crushes your head, and you strike at her heel.”
+“Because you did this, you are cursed above all animals.
+You will crawl on your belly and eat dust all the days of your life.
+I will put enmity between you and the Woman, between your offspring and Her offspring.
+She will crush your head, and you will tray to strike Her heel.”

 Then God turned again to Eve and said:

-“I multiply your sufferings.
-You bring forth children in pain, and your children are a source of great sorrow to you.
-You are under the authority of your husband, and he rules over you.”
+“I will multiply your sufferings.
+You will bring forth children in pain, and your children will be a source of great sorrow to you.
+You will be under the authority of your husband, and he will rule over you.”

 Finally, God spoke to Adam in a very grave voice: